Incident Investigation: Importance, Step-by-Step Guide, Training

 Findings and Justifications

-This section will also have to include justifications for the findings, in which the investigator presents any proof of their findings.
+This section will also have to include justifications for the findings, in which the investigator presents their data or any proof of their findings.

 Recommendations and Results

-The investigator also has to include any corrective actions taken by the company.
-These include actions that address surface as well as root causes.
+The investigator also has to include any corrective action taken by the company.
+These include corrective actions that address surface as well as root causes.
 Thus, the investigator will have to describe any actions that seek to eliminate hazards as well as any revisions or additions to programs and procedures.

 Summary